 Ride through the world's longest bike/pedestrian tunnel.
 Pedal onward through evergreen forest to jaw-dropping Snoqualmie Falls.

 This morning: ride through the world's longest bike/pedestrian tunnel: a 2-mile long historic train tunnel on the John Wayne Pioneer Trail.
 We'll provide the lights!
 Continue riding downhill through evergreen forest all the way to Rattlesnake Lake.
 Hike up to the ridge. ("You won't find better views anywhere else this close to Seattle," crows the Washington Trails Association.)
 Ride to gorgeous Snoqualmie Falls, which you may remember from the TV series Twin Peaks.
 For the Snoqualmie People, the Falls are the place "where prayers were carried up to the Creator by great mists that rise from the powerful flow."

 Ride the Sammamish River Trail.
 Stop for lunch in Woodinville, home to many of Washington's prime wine-tasting rooms.

 This morning, ride to Woodinville, where you'll find some of Washington's best wine-tasting rooms.
 Ride onward to Bothell.
 Stay tonight and tomorrow at the Art Deco McMenamins Anderson School, where classrooms are now hotel rooms.
-Take your pick of its three onsite restaurants; maybe take in a film at its onsite movie theater or hop in the pool for a dip.
+Dinner's on your own tonight; take your pick of its three onsite restaurants.
+If you like, take in a film at its onsite movie theater or hop in the pool for a dip.

 Go wine tasting.
 Play a round of golf.
 Or go for a bike ride.
 Plenty of options today!